peteraritchie/peteraritchie.github.io/_posts/2018-07-02 Innovation.md

 ### Promote critical thinking

 It may sound obvious but people get better at a skill with training.
 If you have a set of critical thinkers and have been innovating, that's one thing.
 If you want to innovate, the right training is essential to purposefully achieving that.
-Innovation requires good critical thinking skills—not taking things at face value but objectively analyzing and evaluating to form a judgement.
+Innovation requires good critical thinking skillsâ€”not taking things at face value but objectively analyzing and evaluating to form a judgement.
 A systematic approach to understanding something, focusing on delivering the understanding and not viewing un-forecasted understanding as "failures".

 ### Segregate it